Mineral resources in New South Wales are mostly owned by the Crown.

 Lease holders are required to lodge monthly returns and payment on or before the 21st day of each month following extraction of coal.
 Annual returns must be lodged on or before 31 July each year.

-For information on how to complete a Royalty and Statistics Return for coal operations contact the Royalty and Statistics Branch.
+For information on how to complete a Royalty and Statistics Return for coal operations contact the Royalty and Statistics Unit.

 Royalties are levied on all coal recovered in New South Wales, and two types of coal royalties apply: